PRIVACY STATEMENT – IRISH NATIONAL STUD

-Right to Erasure: You may ask us to delete your personal information, however this is not an absolute right and any such request will be considered in connection with our legal obligations and under the legal framework of the EU GDPR
+Right of Erasure: You may ask us to delete your personal information, however this is not an absolute right and any such request will be considered in connection with our legal obligations and under the legal framework of the EU General Data Protection Regulation.

-Right to Restricting and Objecting: You have the right to restrict or object to us using your personal information.
+Right of Restriction and Objection: You have the right to restrict or object to us using your personal information.

-Right to Data Portability: Upon your written request, where possible we can share a digital copy of your personal information with you or another organisation.
+Right to Data Portability: Upon your written request and, where possible, we can share a digital copy of your personal information with you or another organisation.

-If you wish to make a complaint about the use of your personal information you may do so in person, by telephone, in writing and by email.
-Please be assured that all complaints received will be fully investigated.
+If you wish have any concerns or wish to make a complaint about the use of your personal information you may do so in person, by telephone, in writing and by email using the contact details above.
+Please be assured that all concerns or complaints received will be fully investigated.

-You can also contact the Data Commissioners Office at www.dataprotection.ie
+You can also contact the Data Commission Office using the contact information on the website: https://dataprotection.ie/en/contact/how-contact-us